-Vaisala updated its GLD360 lightning detection systems all over the world, on December 8, 2020.
+Vaisala has updated its GLD360 lightning detection systems worldwide:

 Based on our real time observations, it is possible to raise the alarm with a site in regard to the imminent approach of a storm so that the risk of lightning strikes on people and property can be mitigated.